 Your Solution: Use vendors for their core offering only.
 But if you do decide to ask the vendor to enhance their solution, the vendor should do this for free!

-David Leevan is the Managing Director of cQuant.io, a SaaS platform for energy analytics.
+David Leevan is the CEO of cQuant.io, a SaaS platform for energy analytics.